YoojongChoi/Multi-Jailbreak/README.md

 ---
 ## 📚 Dataset Construction
 The dataset is based on **DAMO-NLP-SG/MultiJail**.
-To align with the attack scenarios described in the original paper, several modifications were made:
+To align with the attack scenarios described in the paper, several modifications were made:

 ### 🔖 Semantic Tagging
 The original 74 tags from the base dataset were clustered into 8 broader categories: